Phala-Network/phala-wiki-next/content/en-us/general/phala-applications/stake-pool.md

     - Please refer to the Phala Network’s [new token economics](https://medium.com/phala-network/reading-phala-network-economic-paper-preview-5f33b7019861) for worker reward rules, treasury’s processing fees rate is 20%, which is fixed.
 StakePool commission rate is set by StakePool’s Owner, which means the mining rewards of Workers will be distributed to Owners according to a certain proportion.
     - **Cap Gap**: The maximum number of tokens that a StakePool can accept to delegate currently.

-2. If you have higher requirements for token flexibility, Please pay attention to the ** Free Delegation ** of the StakePool to determine the required withdrawal time for the delegation.
+2. If you have higher requirements for token flexibility, please pay attention to the ** Free Delegation ** of the StakePool to determine the required withdrawal time for the delegation.

 ### How to Delegate